Last updated: October 8, 2024

 As we rounded a corner, we saw a large yellow line drawn on the asphalt at a slant.
 On our Disney World guided tour we were told the line is known as the “backstage sightline.”
 This line marks the bridge between onstage and backstage.

-Once you cross the line you are no longer in sight of guests and cast members may break character or perform tasks typically hidden from guests so as not to ruin the magic.
+Once you cross the line you are no longer in sight of guests, and cast members may break character or perform tasks typically hidden from guests so as not to ruin the magic.

 The Haunted Mansion Portion of this Disney World Guided Tour

 Once back onstage, we walked through Frontierland and into Liberty Square where we took a stop next to the Mark Twain Riverboat.
-She invited us to take a seat facing the Haunted Mansion to learn about the building exterior, as well as every detail of the inside of the ride.
+Our tour guide invited us to take a seat facing the Haunted Mansion to learn about the building exterior, as well as every detail of the inside of the ride.
 Our guide explained we would be riding the ride soon and gave us some special things to look for.

 On our way to the Mansion, we took a quick stop at the tree with lanterns located in Liberty Square to learn about its significance, as well as some of the architecture of the area.